The following timeline summarises events in the history of the site.

 By 1912: Luncheon booth and rotunda for brass band (Rotunda remains at golf club until about 2005).

-1912: Some considerations of relocation of show to Moruya Park (present-day site).
+1912: Some considerations of relocation of the show to Moruya Park (present-day site).
 Original site proving to be poorly drained and subject to floods.
-A grandstand already in place at proposed site, used by racecourse, which was well-established there since 1866.
+A grandstand is already in place at the proposed site, used by the racecourse, which was well-established there since 1866.

-1914: Exhibition Hall relocated to present-day site, east of the saddling.
+1914: Exhibition Hall relocated to the present-day site, east of the saddling.

 1915: First show on present site.
-Cattle yards, pig pens and poultry coops located behind grandstand.
+Cattle yards, pig pens, and poultry coops are located behind the grandstand.

 1914 – 25: Nine-hole golf course built at Moruya Park.